MatrixJockey/MatrixJockey/README.md

 **Digital Craftsman (Dev/Data Science Professional)**

-I am a IT professional pivoting into Data Science field building my version of the digital future one bit at a time.
+I am an IT professional pivoting into the Data Science field building my version of the digital future one bit at a time.
 All coding projects are a reflection on my understanding with the associated programming language.
 Built from the ground to contextualize concepts as well make unique projects that can be utilized in an associated role.
 I am passionate about adapting to new technologies as rapidly as possible.
 I am seeking entry-level or associate roles in software engineering or data engineering.

 <!-- Social badges section -->